 And why are there so many of these beetles around right now?
 In late summer when local fruit trees are heavy with over-ripe fruit, the fig beetles have a plentiful food source and emerge to eat and find mates.
-Like their name suggests, they will certainly eat figs, but they also love many other types of fruit (below you see them eating grapes in the NHM Nature Gardens and the photo directly above shows them eating their namesake fruit in the NHM Edible Garden) and even nectar from flowers (photo at top of the blog post).
+Like their name suggests, they will certainly eat figs, but they also love many other types of fruit (below you see them eating grapes in the NHMLA Nature Gardens and the photo directly above shows them eating their namesake fruit in the NHMLA Edible Garden) and even nectar from flowers (photo at top of the blog post).

 Photo by Emily Miner